 When an AUS Approval Is Not a Real Approval

-Automated underwriting systems can determine if you qualify for financing based on official program guidelines.
-However, most mortgage lenders add more restrictive requirements to at least some of their programs.
-For instance, HUD, the parent of FHA, allows mortgage approvals with credit scores as low as 500 and 10% down, or 580 with 3.5% down.
-But many lenders require higher minimum credit scores and will decline a borrower who meets the agency’s official minimum guidelines.
+Automated underwriting systems assess your eligibility for financing according to official program criteria.
+Nevertheless, most mortgage lenders impose additional, more stringent conditions on some of their programs.
+For instance, while HUD, the overseeing body of FHA, permits mortgage approvals with credit scores as low as 500 and down payments of 10%, or 580 with 3.5% down, numerous lenders demand higher minimum credit scores.
+They may reject applicants who meet only the agency’s official minimum requirements.

 Automated Findings of Approve/Eligible per the Automated Underwriting System (AUS)

-15 Day Closing If You Got a Mortgage Denial After Conditional Approval From Another Lender
+15 Day Closing After Mortgage Denial After Conditional Approval From Another Lender

 What Is a Conditional Loan Approval?

-A conditional loan is a real approval as long as you submit the required conditions and the underwriter signs off.
-Once your conditions are in and accepted, the underwriter can issue a clear to close.
+A conditional loan is a real approval if you submit the required conditions and the underwriter signs off.
+Once your conditions are accepted, the underwriter can issue a clear to close.
 That means the mortgage underwriter certifies that the loan can be funded.

 Related: Conditional Mortgage Approval: Clear to Close

-Mortgage Derailed After Conditional Approval: What Just Happened?!
+Mortgage Denial After Conditional Approval: What Just Happened?

 Understanding Mortgage Conditions During the Mortgage Process

-Can I Reapply for a Mortgage if I Got Mortgage Denial After Conditional Approval?
+Can I Reapply for a Mortgage if I Get Mortgage Denial After Conditional Approval?

 Minimum Credit Score Requirements to Qualify For Mortgage

 The minimum credit score to qualify for a 3.5% down payment FHA loan is 580.
-There is no minimum credit score requirement or debt to income ratio cap for VA home loans.
-We at Gustan Cho Associates follow standard AUS findings, with zero overlays on FHA loans, VA loans, USDA loans, and conventional loans.
+VA home loans have no minimum credit score requirement or debt-to-income ratio cap.
+We at Gustan Cho Associates follow standard AUS findings, with zero overlays on FHA, VA, USDA, and conventional loans.
 To get a fast pre-approval, contact us at Gustan Cho Associates.
-Start the qualification and pre-approval by clicking this icon: GET PRE-APPROVED NOW or email us at gcho@gustancho.com or call us at 800-900-8569.
+Start the qualification and pre-approval process by clicking this icon: GET PRE-APPROVED NOW, email us at gcho@gustancho.com, or call us at 800-900-8569.
 Or Text us for a faster response.
-Or email us at gcho@gustancho.com.
 Our support and licensed personnel are available 7 days a week, holidays included.

 Prequalify for your mortgage right now